-The Journal of Holocaust Research is a peer-reviewed bi-lingual (English and Hebrew) scholarly journal devoted to interdisciplinary study of the Holocaust, its origins, and the aftermath.
-Dapim is published three times a year through the cooperation of the Strochlitz Institute for Holocaust Research at the University of Haifa, the Ghetto Fighters’ House Museum, and Routledge, part of the Taylor & Francis Group.
+The Journal of Holocaust Research is a peer-reviewed bilingual (English and Hebrew) scholarly journal devoted to the interdisciplinary study of the Holocaust, its origins, and the aftermath.
+JHR is published three times a year through the cooperation of the Weiss-Livnat International Center for Holocaust Research and Education at the University of Haifa, the Ghetto Fighters’ House Museum, and Routledge, part of the Taylor & Francis Group.

 Our journal is published 4 times per year; January, April, July, and October.